-Transactions that are being negotiated on a bilateral basis - whether they have been bilateral from the start or have reached that point after an initially competitive process - are commonly protected for the buyer by an appropriate period of exclusivity given by the seller.
+Transactions which are being negotiated on a bilateral basis, whether they have been bilateral from the start or have reached that point after an initially competitive process, are commonly protected for the buyer by an appropriate period of exclusivity given by the seller.
 Strict non-disclosure agreements are also customary in the pharmaceutical and medical device sectors, reflecting the particular need to protect valuable confidential technical data and know-how.

-In common with transactions in other sectors, larger-value and public transactions may well be covered for the buyer and/or the seller by other forms of protection against "execution risk".
-If there are significant preconditions to closing, which are more often the responsibility of one party or the other (such as obtaining shareholder or regulatory approval), then that party may agree to pay a break (termination) fee if the condition is not satisfied.
+In common with transactions in other sectors, larger-value and public transactions may well be covered for the buyer and/or the seller by other forms of protection against 'execution risk'.
+If there are significant preconditions to closing, which are more often the responsibility of one party or the other, such as obtaining shareholder or regulatory approval, then that party may agree to pay a break (termination) fee if the condition is not satisfied.
 English public companies are subject to certain regulatory restrictions upon the size of the break fee they can agree to pay.

-A seller may look for some form of "cash confirmation" protection in a significant-value private sale ("cash confirmation" protection is required for public transactions covered by the Takeover Code in any event), especially if there is expected to be a considerable gap between signing and completion.
-In a private transaction, the scope of the comfort given is a matter for negotiation but can include seller diligence, and buyer confirmation, of the terms and conditions of the buyer's binding debt finance facilities.
+A seller may look for some form of 'cash confirmation' protection in a significant-value private sale ('cash confirmation' protection is required for public transactions covered by the Takeover Code in any event).
+This is especially so if there is expected to be a considerable gap between signing and completion.
+In a private transaction, the scope of the comfort given is a matter for negotiation but can include seller diligence, and buyer confirmation, of the terms and conditions of the buyer's binding debt finance facilities, instead of a guarantee from the buyer's sponsor or larger group entities.

-12.5 Local Antitrust Approval Local Antitrust Approval
+13.5 Local Antitrust Approval

-Share sale and joint venture transactions should be assessed against applicable merger control regimes (either at EU or member state level, depending generally on the size of the parties); a filing, approval and therefore conditions precedent to closing may be required or advisable, as with M&A transactions in other industries.
+Share sale and joint venture transactions should be assessed against applicable merger control regimes (either at EU or at Member State level, depending generally on the parties' size): a filing, approval and therefore conditions precedent to closing may be required or advisable, as with M&A transactions in other industries.
 Certain asset sales may also fall within the merger regime, where these assets essentially constitute part of a business to which turnover can be ascribed.

 Co-operation agreements or commercial transactions (or asset sales not subject to the merger regime) do not require - and parties cannot obtain - antitrust pre-approval.
 In such cases, the parties must self-assess to determine whether the transactional documents are valid and enforceable under competition law.
-They are assisted in this by several relevant EU block exemptions, which apply automatically in the UK - namely the block exemptions, and accompanying European Commission guidelines on technology transfer agreements, research and development, and vertical restraints.
+They are assisted in this by several relevant EU block exemptions, which apply automatically in the UK (and are likely substantively to survive under the different Brexit scenarios).
+Those are the block exemptions, and accompanying European Commission guidelines on technology transfer agreements, on research and development, and on vertical restraints.

-12.6 Tax Treatment of Asset Deals Versus Share Deals
+13.6 Tax Treatment of Asset Deals Versus Share Deals